jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 ---
 layout: post
 title: "Grad school: What I wish I did"
 description: "You're only stupid enough to get a PhD once.
-Here are some lessons learned and advice."
+Here are some lessons learned the hard way."
 tags:
 - studying
 ---